xmtp/xmtp-js/README.md

 XMTP communicates about breaking revisions in the XMTP Discord community ([request access](https://xmtp.typeform.com/to/yojTJarb?utm_source=docs_home)), providing as much advance notice as possible.
 Additionally, breaking revisions in an `xmtp-js` release are described on the [Releases page](https://github.com/xmtp/xmtp-js/releases).

-Feel free to [contribute](CONTRIBUTING.md) issues and PRs in this repo.
+Issues and PRs are welcome in accordance with our [contribution guidelines](CONTRIBUTING.md).

 ## XMTP `production` and `dev` network environments